 Many people have heard stories about the dark web.
 It’s been featured on news stories and TV shows as a black market for the internet.
 They show that clicking on dark web links will take you to a haven for the criminal underworld and provide you access to any kind of activity you can think of.

 But in reality, there are dark web sites that are more than just places to get some non-sense fake Gucci bag.
 There is a different side to it that not a lot of people know about where you can find useful resources and helpful information.
-There are even some other deep web links where you can escape the world and have a bit of fun.
+There are even some other deep web links where you can escape the world and even learn how the internet works.

 Accessing the deep web isn’t as simple as typing an address into your browser.
 You need to take steps to access it securely and protect yourself from any potential threats that exist on it.
 But once you’re online, then these are the dark web links you may want to visit.